tongueroo/schema_transformer/README.markdown

 Cautionary Notes
 -------
-For speed reasons he final sync is done by using the updated_at timestamp if available and syncing the data last updated since the last day.
+For speed reasons the final sync is done by using the updated_at timestamp if available and syncing the data last updated since the last day.
 Data before that will not get synced in the final sync.
 So, having an updated_at timestamp and using it on the original table is very important.